chellej80/Embarr-Equestrian/README.md

     - would be a booking form for events/ coaching/ EAL sessions and a pay online function.
     - A dedicated 404 page
     - An automated slideshow of testimonials.
-    - A shop selling Embarr Equestrian branded merchadise
+    - A shop selling Embarr Equestrian branded merchandise

 ## Languages Used